$0 Singapore Foster Care Quick-Start Checklist

 CHAS GP clinics: Community Health Assist Scheme general practitioner clinics participate in the subsidy scheme and provide subsidised primary care for foster children.
 These are useful when a polyclinic is not conveniently accessible or when the child has an established relationship with a particular GP.

-CHAS dental clinics: Dental care at participating CHAS clinics is also covered, including routine check-ups and basic dental treatment.
+CHAS dental clinics: Participating CHAS dental clinics provide subsidised care, including routine check-ups and basic dental treatment.

 What the MFEC Does Not Cover